hakuturu583/ROSE/hugging_face/README.md

 # Run the demo
 python app.py
 ```
+*Note: if you have problems downloading "git+https", you can set up SSH in Github and then replace them with "git+ssh://git@github.com/..."*

 ## Usage Guidance
 * Step 1: Upload your video and click the `Get video info` button.